 - Alternatively, Jaleo by Chef José Andrés is utterly delightful for sangria and tapas before the show.

 - Once inside the Cirque du Soleil theater you can purchase beer, wine, limited cocktails, and soft drinks.
-There is no food inside the theater.
+There are also some simple snacks.

 - After the show enjoy desserts and coffee or a cocktail at House of Blues, right next door.